akeneo/pim-api-docs/content/rest-api/permissions.md

 :::

 :::info
-Note that if a role has `Overall Web API` access, then it means that all the users under that role will be able to make requests on products, product models and published products.
+**Up to the 5.0 version**, users with `Overall Web API` were able to make requests on products and product models without additional permission.

-There is no way to only restrict access to products, except if you are using a 2.x Enterprise Edition.
-In this case, the EE permissions based on user groups are applied to the API for the products and the published products.
+On SaaS and newer versions, new ACLs were introduced: `Create and update products`, `List products` and `Delete products`.

+Moreover, in the Enterprise Edition, the [Catalog Permissions](/documentation/permissions.html#catalog-permissions-ee-only) are still applied on the products and product models, on addition to those ACLs.
 :::

 ### Catalog structure access